Pasta Salad for Lunch and Dinner, Please!

 TUESDAY

-Easy Quesadilla, English Muffin or Bagel Pizzas.
-These are so fun to make, my son actually starting making them when he was about 10.
+Easy quesadilla, English muffin or bagel pizzas.
+These are so fun to make, my son actually started making them when he was about 10.
 Preheat your oven to 400 degrees.
-Place your favorite type of tortilla or half of a bagel or English muffin on a sheet pan.
-Spoon on about 2 tablespoons of sauce and a little shredded cheese.
-Top with some basil leaves if you’d like.
+Place your favorite type of tortilla, half a bagel or English muffin on a sheet pan.
+Spoon on about 2 tablespoons of marinara sauce and a little shredded mozzarella.
+Top with basil leaves or pepperoni slices.
 Bake for 10-15 minutes until cheese is melted and bubbly.
-On the weekend, cut a bunch of carrot and celery sticks and store in containers in your refrigerator.
+On the weekend, cut some carrot and celery sticks and store them in containers in your refrigerator.
 You can use these all week long as lunch sides, a side of ranch dressing is optional!

 WEDNESDAY

-Pesto Chicken Salad Pinwheel Sandwiches with a side of fruit.
-Just layer a tortilla with some greens (spinach leaves or arugula) and a thin layer of chicken salad.
-If you’d like, add a few slices of avocado or thin slices of tomato.
-Roll up the tortilla and slice in thin 1-inch slices.
-Serve with apple slices.
+Chicken salad pinwheel sandwiches with a side of fruit.
+Just layer a tortilla with some greens (spinach leaves or arugula) and a thin layer of your favorite chicken salad.
+If you’d like, add a few slices of avocado.
+Roll up the tortilla and slice into 1-inch pieces.
+Serve with apple slices or orange wedges on the side.

 THURSDAY

 Mezze platter.
-This is a great thing to serve if you want to keep flavors separate or set up a “make your own” lunch.
+This is a great thing to serve if you want to keep flavors separate or create a “make your own” lunch.
 I like to set out hummus, cucumber slices, crackers, cubed feta, tomatoes, Green Goddess Dressing and carrots and some berries, watermelon, mango or grapes!
-My oldest will make a salad of mixed greens and Green Goddess dressing topped with “all the things” and my younger two pick and choose want they want on their plate.
+My oldest will make a salad of mixed greens and dressing topped with “all the things” and my younger two pick and choose want they want on their plate.
 The rule in my house is if you don’t like what’s served, make yourself a PB&J!
-Which, BTW, is another totally acceptable school lunch.
+Which, BTW, is another totally acceptable school lunch option.

 FRIDAY